 My Policeman is set to be directed by Tony and Olivier Award winner Michael Grandage, featuring a script from Oscar and Emmy nominee Ron Nyswaner.
 It will be produced by Greg Berlanti, Robbie Rogers and Sarah Schecter of Berlanti-Schechter Films.

-We are, of course, huge fans of Styles, and excited to watch his face for hours on end.
+We are, of course, huge fans of Styles, and excited to watch his face for hours on end, especially in a homoerotic text.
 However, it would feel remiss if we didn't touch on the dialogue of letting non-queer actors play queer roles.
 As previously mentioned, Styles' sexuality has been left rather ambiguous in the eyes of the media, which is absolutely his right.
 As such, the conversation remains to question who should be first in line to be considered for these roles, but the nuance lies in our obsession to immediately and swiftly label people in order to establish where they fit.
 In Styles' case, he doesn't appear to be in any rush to be saddled with a label, so for now, we'll have to hope that his intention of ambiguity lies in exploration, and not in co-opting queer identities.

 In Corrin's case, the actor recently shared an image from a POP Mag editorial with the caption "ur fave queer bride" which was one of the best things we'd heard all week (especially for the resident gay (me) in the RUSSH village who is deluding herself with the news increasing her chances).